rcozer1997/rcozer1997/README.md

 <p align="center">
   Welcome to my profile!
 I'm Rafael Cozer.
 I'm a Computer Science student at Universidade Federal do Espírito Santo (UFES), lover of back-end development and a Cybersecurity enthusiast.
-  As backend experience, I've already worked with TypeScript and NodeJs, and now i'm focusing on C#/.NET learning.   </p>
+  As backend experience, I've already worked with TypeScript and NodeJs in a REST API, and now i'm focusing on C#/.NET learning.  </p>

 ##